josuneha/AzureBigData-analytics/Whiteboard design session trainer guide - Big data and visualization.md

 ## Step 3: Present the solution

 **Outcome**

-Prepare to present a solution to the target customer audience in a 15-minute chalk-talk format.
+Present a solution to the target customer audience in a 15-minute chalk-talk format.

+Time frame: 30 minutes

 **Presentation**

-Timeframe: 30 minutes

-**Directions**
+Directions

 1. Pair with another table.